Solar Panel Soiling Loss in Australia: How Much Dirt Is Costing You

 Soiling — dust, grime, and biological growth on panel surfaces — silently drains solar output across Australia.
 This is exactly how much it's costing you, by state, and when to act.

 Your solar panels generate electricity every single day.
-But most Australian solar owners don’t realise that a thin layer of accumulated dirt — what the solar industry calls soiling — is quietly eroding that output, often by far more than they’d expect.
+But most Australian solar owners don’t realise that a thin layer of accumulated dirt — what the solar industry calls solar panel soiling — is quietly eroding that output, often by far more than they’d expect.

-Understanding Soiling Loss: The Physics
+Understanding Solar Panel Soiling Loss: The Physics

 Solar cells produce electricity in proportion to the light they receive.
 Any material on the panel surface that blocks, scatters, or absorbs light before it reaches the cells reduces output.
+This is the core of solar panel soiling loss.

 There are two mechanisms: